Wrinkle-resistant fabric: Washing and drying machines

 In older washing machines, the permanent press setting sprays moisture during the spin cycle to maintain the moisture content of the permanent press fabrics above a certain specified limit to reduce wrinkling.
 Most older clothes dryers feature an automatic permanent press setting, which puts clothes through a cool-down cycle at the end of the normal heated drying cycle.
 Modern dryers tend to include this as a standard feature.

 Another solution

-In the 2000s, fabric softeners were launched to provide more resistance to external stress and wrinkle recovery, which can be improved by spraying fabrics with aqueous emulsions made with vegetable oils.
+In the 2000s, wrinkle-reduction sprays were launched to provide more resistance to external stress and wrinkle recovery, which can be improved by spraying fabrics with aqueous emulsions made with vegetable oils.
 The sprays allow the fibers to slide closer to each other, helping them hold their shapes.
 Moreover, this process is cheaper and simpler, minimizing chemical waste and water/energy consumption.
 The more effective anti-wrinkle sprays have higher concentrations of vegetable oils that are low in unsaturated fatty acids.